Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

+- Porter is responsible for attempting 11.5% of his team's field goal attempts this season with 13.2 per game.

-- He's made 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.
+- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.

-- Porter's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Porter's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Suns are the sixth-best defensive team in the NBA, giving up 111.6 points per game.

-- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per game.
+- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.

-- Conceding 23.4 assists per game, the Suns are the third-ranked squad in the league.
+- The Suns are the 11th-ranked squad in the league, giving up 42.9 rebounds per contest.

-- The Suns give up 11.4 made 3-pointers per game, third-ranked in the NBA.
+- The Suns give up 23.4 assists per contest, third-ranked in the NBA.

+- Looking at 3-pointers, the Suns are ranked third in the league, allowing 11.4 makes per game.

 Michael Porter Jr. vs. the Suns